particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 testing 10
 ```

+If you're converting from the DOS command prompt for loop, that might look like this:

+{{> codebox content="/assets/files/node-tutorial/loop1.bat" format="js" height="200"}}

+- `/L` is a incrementing loop
+- The first value (1) is the start
+- The second value (1) is the increment
+- The third value (10) is end condition (inclusive)

 #### while loop (top-test)

 You can do a `while` loop with a top test, like C++.

 {{> codebox content="/assets/files/node-tutorial/while-loop.js" format="js" height="200"}}

+If you're coming from a Python background, the syntax is different, but the construct looks more or less the same:

+{{> codebox content="/assets/files/node-tutorial/while1.py" format="py" height="200"}}

 #### do-while loop (bottom-test)